adfaure/adfaure.github.io/content/blog/ai-consciousness.md

-For example, the model [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), a model similar to LaMDA, has thousands of artificial neurons split in 48 layers (for the biggest version).
+For example, the model [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), a model similar to LaMDA, has thousands of artificial neurons split into 48 layers (for the biggest version).
-Unfortunately, we don't have these information for LaMDA.
+Unfortunately, we don't have this information for LaMDA.

-This process is called "*abstraction*" and offer internal representation, through the different layers of vectors and matrixes, of different concepts.
+This process is called "*abstraction*" and offers internal representations, through the different layers of vectors and matrixes, of different concepts.
 In addition, each neuron and group of neurons will be more sensible to the detection of certain concepts, according to the